 For one report or analysis, data warehousing or business intelligence projects may necessitate gathering data from numerous distinct systems or databases.
 Before moving on with these projects, data profiling can assist detect potential flaws and corrections in extract, transform, and load (ETL) activities and other data integration procedures.

-Dividend Growth Investment has a long history and has always been a popular approach to generating passive income.
+Dividend Growth Investment has a long history and has always been popular for generating passive income.
 As with any other investment, deciding which stocks to buy requires deliberation.
 The larger the risk, the higher the potential gain, just like any other investment.
-This dataset should aid in the decision to choose a portfolio based on data.
+This dataset should aid in choosing a portfolio based on data.

 What are the Types of Data Profiling?

-- Structure Discovery: This type of profiling involves performing mathematical checks on the data such as sum, minimum, maximum, etc., along with other Descriptive Statistics.
-The fundamental aim of Structure discovery is to understand how well the data is structured and ensure data consistency.
-For example, consider a database having the contact number of all users.
-A Structure Discovery process would involve finding out the percentage of phone numbers that do not have the correct number of digits.
+- Structure Discovery: This type of profiling involves performing mathematical checks on the data, such as sum, minimum, maximum, etc., along with other descriptive statistics.
+Structure discovery aims to understand how well the data is structured and ensure data consistency.
+For example, consider a database with the contact numbers of all users.
+A Structure Discovery process would involve finding the percentage of phone numbers that do not have the correct number of digits.

-- Content Discovery: Content Discovery profiling involves looking into individual data records to identify errors.
-Content Discovery identifies which rows in a given dataset contain problems or any systemic issues occurring in the data.
-For example, consider a database having the contact number of all users.
-A Content Discovery process would involve finding out the percentage of phone numbers having no area code.
+- Content Discovery: Content discovery profiling involves looking into individual data records to identify errors.
+Content discovery identifies which rows in a given dataset contain problems or any systemic issues occurring in the data.
+For example, consider a database with the contact numbers of all users.
+A content discovery process would involve determining the percentage of phone numbers with no area code.

 What are the Benefits of Data Profiling?